 From a decision-maker's point of view, students will participate in a seminar involving middle- and upper-level managerial responsibilities, as well as discussions concerning "state-of-the-art" methodologies appropriate to all levels of management.
 Case studies and group projects will be combined with informal lectures and discussions involving such areas as strategic planning, action planning techniques, policy making, managerial ethics, decision-making methods, control systems, and the integration of all resources for optimum performance.
-Prerequisite: basic management core courses (BU 5190, BU 5120, and BU 5210) or commensurate work experience.
+Prerequisites: BU 5120, BU 5190, BU 5210, and Common Professional Component (CPC) competency in economics.